LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 FileMaker Data Sources
 **********************

-Lasso 9 allows access to FileMaker Server 7--12 Advanced and FileMaker Server 9--12 through the Lasso Connector for FileMaker.
+Lasso Server allows access to FileMaker Server 7--12 Advanced and FileMaker Server 9--12 through the Lasso Connector for FileMaker.
 Lasso provides several methods and options that are unique to FileMaker Server connections including ``-layoutResponse`` and ``-noValueLists``.

 While Lasso is a predominantly data source--independent platform, it does